-In July 2008, the American Academy of Pediatrics made new recommendations for cholesterol screening in children.
-Screening is advised for kids with a family history of high cholesterol or blood fats, or a family history of premature heart disease (age 55 or younger for men, age 65 or younger for women).
-Screening is also recommended for kids who are overweight (at or above the 85th percentile), and who have other risk factors such as smoking, diabetes, or high blood pressure.
+Selective screening is recommended for kids with a family history of high cholesterol or blood fats or a family history of premature heart disease (age 55 or younger for men, age 65 or younger for women).
+Screening is also recommended for kids who have a body mass index (BMI) greater than the 95th percentile in children ages ages 2-8 or in older children with a BMI greater than the , and who have other risk factors such as exposure to tobacco smoke, diabetes, or high blood pressure.

 First screening is recommended after age 2, but no later than age 10.
 Children under age 2 should not be screened.
 If the fasting lipid profile is normal, a child should be screened again in three to five years.

 For kids who are overweight or obese and who have a high blood-fat level or low level of "good" HDL cholesterol, weight management is the primary treatment.
 This means improved diet with nutritional counseling and increased physical exercise.

 For kids aged 10 years and older with extremely high cholesterol levels (or high levels with a family history of early heart disease), drug treatment should be considered.